you're kind of like Full Circle, Right?

 You are always welcome to have someone else pick your box up for you if you cannot make a delivery.

 What if I forget to pick up my box?

+Not to worry!
 If you forget to pick up your box please contact us as soon as possible and we will do our best to make arrangements to get it to you--they can often be picked up at our warehouse in Spenard.
-We usually don't pick up extra boxes until the following afternoon, but we do not guarantee the produce quality or that they will be there outside the designated pick-up hours.
+We pick up any leftover boxes the following afternoon and bring them to our warehouse.
+We want everyone to get their order, so we will notify you if you forgot your box.
+We do not guarantee product quality after the designated pick-up cut-off.

-All unclaimed boxes will be donated to Bean's Cafe or other good cause.
+All unclaimed boxes will be donated to Bean's Cafe or other good cause the following week.

 Can I choose what products go in my box?

 Yes!
 We are now offering fully customizable shares!
 Once you sign up for a share, you’ll be asked to set your preferences by rating all the products we offer on a scale of “Not for me” to “I love it.”
 Your share will be built based on those preferences and what is in season.